 Attitude and Orbital Control Subsystem (AOCS): Provides control, stabilisation, and measurements about the three satellite axes.
 This is done using star and sun sensors for primary attitude measurements and Reaction Wheels for torque actuation and momentum storage.
 The AOCS also controls the Reaction Control System; its thrusters provide the ability to dump momentum from the reaction wheels for orbit maintenance.
+However, since a major anomaly in 2020 this functionality is no longer available, see Section 2.3.
 A hard-wired Emergency Sun Acquisition Mode is implemented to acquire a safe Sun-pointing attitude in case that an AOCS failure results in uncontrolled attitude conditions.
+Again, following the anomaly in 2020 this functionality is no longer available and safe mode entry is disabled.
+Currently, recovery from any attitude anomaly is under ground control, an on-board software modification is under development to provide an alternative to the unusable thruster based safe mode.